olegyablokov/cpp-logger/README.md

 ## Getting started
-This is a fast, easy-to-use, thread-safe, standalone C++17 library for logging.
+This is my implementation of a multithreading C++ library for logging.